filipenanclarez/AnkiStreak/README.md

 ## Contributing

 Contributions are welcome!
-If you have ideas for new features, bug fixes, or improvements, please feel free to open an issue or submit a pull request .
+If you have ideas for new features, bug fixes, or improvements, please feel free to open an issue or submit a pull request.

 ## License